jamisonderek/ford-connect-sim/README.md

 ## Known issues
 The following issues will be addressed in a future update.
-1. A full test pass has not happened yet, since the simulator is under development.
 1. The app.js file has lots of "TEST:", "REVIEW:" and "TODO:" comments, which still need to be addressed.
 1. During error paths the simulator doesn't correctly response to all APIs correctly.
 For example you may get a HTTP 401 instead of an HTTP 406 status code.

 Please report any additional issues at the [github issues](https://github.com/jamisonderek/ford-connect-sim/issues) page.

 The following issues are by design and are not planned on being updated:
-1. The route for oath is "/oauth2/v2.0/token" which is different than production.
 1. The messages returned by the simulator are different than production.